Snowy peaks of Savoy

 Check the wine list

-Savoie white wine
+Savoy white wine

-Why is Savoyard cuisine so popular?
+Why is Savoyard cuisine so appealing?

 Yet, the very essence of this cuisine is peasant simplicity.
 Originally, these dishes were designed to feed mountain workers with preserved products: cheese, stale bread, potatoes, and dried meat.
-Today, we have kept these basics while infusing them with contemporary elegance.
+Today, we have kept these foundations while infusing them with contemporary elegance.

 "Mountain cuisine doesn't cheat.
 It's the taste of reality, patience, and sharing around a crackling stove."